hpwit/artnetesp32v2/README.md

 ### let's start the fun
 Now that we listen to artnet universes we need to store the information somewhere :)
-We need to define a reciever fort theses artnet universes : a subArtnet (maybe not the best name  :) ) `addSubArtnet(int star_universe,uint32_t size,uint32_t nb_data_per_universe,void (*fptr)(subArtnet *subartnet))`
+We need to define a reciever for theses artnet universes : a subArtnet (maybe not the best name  :) ) `addSubArtnet(int star_universe,uint32_t size,uint32_t nb_data_per_universe,void (*fptr)(subArtnet *subartnet))`
 * `star_universe` : the first universe to be recieved
 * `size` : the size in bytes of waht you want to get for RGB leds this will be `NUM_LEDS * 3`